Axstoria/Axstoria-Software/Docs/deployment.md

 ### How to deploy

 With every release, a release note will get out with a link to the binary of the project.
-For now the deployment will be done here but as the project grows it could be then transfered to itch.io or Steam, as it possible for the latter to link the github action to transfer the new files and binary and the release note on Steam.
+For now the deployment will be done here but as the project grows it could be then transfered to itch.io or Steam, as it is possible for the latter to link the github action to transfer the new files, binary and the release note on Steam.